MarkWinkler/MarkWinkler.github.io/README.md

 For the testing of Javascript, I used the online example of W3C, which presented inline scripts, onClicks and separate snippets.
 I implemented this with eventlisteners and linked it to relevant sections.

 I knew I needed to have a separate id for `popup` and `openPopup`, as each popup window would be different.
-`span` was a `getElementsByClassName` and I thought I can include this once and make use of it for all 3 popup windows.
+`span` was a `getElementsByClassName` and I thought, I can include this once and make use of it for all 3 popup windows.
 This did not work and unfortunately, I had to use `close1`, `close2` and `close3` (along with the duplication of CSS style).
 This was not ideal, and I am sure there are better solutions, however, I was glad that I made it work nonetheless.

 The other testing was to do with the branching section.
 Where users could press "escape" on their keyboards to close the popup window.
-There were various solutions tested and eventually I came up with the solution by following spans javascript code.
+There were various solutions tested and eventually I came up with the solution by following the already created spans javascript code.

 I had to ensure that these windows were sufficiently tested, so I ensured all combinations are exhausted.
 Some of this included: